 The following fines pertain to Blackstone Library items only.
 Please note that overdue items belonging to another LION library will follow that particular library’s lending and fine policies.

-All overdue Blackstone Library materials (except museum passes): 25 cents / day per item.
+All overdue Blackstone Library materials (except museum passes, devices and equipment): 25 cents per day per item.

 - Hot Reel DVDs – 3 days

-- DVDs, Hot Pick Books, Nooks, Kindles – 7 days
+- DVDs and Hot Picks – 7 days

 Lost and damaged items